 In the traditional Passover meal, there are four phases each in which one cup of wine is served for drinking; that is four separate cups altogether.
 The first cup of wine (kiddush) is mixed with water and then served during the introductory rite.
 Here the father of the family leads a prayer of thanksgiving and blesses the food.
 The appetizers are consumed in this part of the meal.
 In the second stage, the second cup of wine (haggadah) is also mixed with water, but not consumed, for the son asks his father questions about the original Passover night and the Israelite’s exodus from Egypt, while the father replies by citing passages contained in the Pentateuch of the Old Testament.

-As the apostles ate the traditional Passover meal between the serving of the second and third cups, Jesus was taking the place of the lamb and looked towards his own self-immolation for the forgiveness of sins.
+As the apostles must have eaten the flesh of our Lord instead of the traditional Passover lamb at the serving of the third cup, Jesus was taking the place of the lamb and looking towards his own self-immolation for the forgiveness of sins.
 His sacrifice of himself began at the Last Supper as a pre-presentation of Calvary, when he blessed the bread and the wine and substantially transformed these species into his body and blood for the apostles to consume from then on instead of the flesh of the traditional lamb.
-This was still a sacrificial meal of thanksgiving, but the one that fulfilled the Passover meal of the Mosaic covenant.
+This was still a sacrificial meal, but the one that fulfilled the Passover meal of the Mosaic covenant.

 Further, it is important to note, as Dr. Brant Pitre points out in his insightful book Jesus and the Jewish Roots of the Eucharist, that at the Last Supper Jesus refrains from mixing and serving the fourth and final cup of wine (hallel) while he and his disciples are singing hymns (the hallel Psalms of David: 113-118) of praise and thanksgiving to God who is their “salvation” and the provider of “the bread of the earth and the fruit of the vine.”
 This is because he is extending the sacrificial meal of his body and blood by joining it to his passion and the immolation of himself on Calvary for the sins of the world.
 Dr. Pitre explains why Jesus left the traditional Passover meal unfinished on the eve of his passion and death.
 Jesus “has just celebrated the Last Supper in which he identified his own body as the sacrifice of the new Passover.
 He has also identified one of the cups of wine with his own blood, about to be poured out for the forgiveness of sins… Jesus implicitly identified himself as the new Passover lamb… By the time this new Passover is finished, Jesus will be dead… When the meal is finished and the final cup drunk, it will mean his own death has arrived.”